doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **mpplus -D soundcloud**
 : Download favorited songs from Soundcloud

+**mpplus -D local**
+: Generate markdown from the local music library

 **mpplus -I**
 : Import the music library into the Beets library management system